jdougan/siren/README.md

 	* _value_

 ### Data types
+* **list**
+    * ordered collection of values
+    * JSON array, Python list, Smalltalk OrderedCollection or Array, etc.
+* **dict**
+    * unordered set of pairs of (key=>string, value)
+    * JSON object, Python dict with string keys, Smalltalk Dictionary with String keys, etc.
 * **string**
     * Unicode
-    * Because JSON is always UTF-8.
+    * RFC-4627 says JSON is always Unicode, with a default encoding of UTF-8
 * **uri**
-    * Unicode characters reduced to 7-bit ASCII via URLencoding for max compatibility?
+    * Unicode characters reduced to 7-bit ASCII via URLencoding for compatibility?
     * Should this really be an IRI? https://stackoverflow.com/questions/2742852/unicode-characters-in-urls#2742985
 * **link-relation**
     * spec'd in RFC-YYYY